 The IPCC also publishes its projection scenarios.
-The two most recent scenarios are the IPPC 1.5 special report and the Sixth Assessment Report.
-SP1.5 forecasts a range of 0 to 10 Gt of CO2 sequestered per year by BECCS for 2050, with a median of 5 Gt of CO2.
-For AR6 WGIII, different pathways predict a CO2 mitigation potential of between 0.5 and 11 Gt of CO2.
+The two most recent scenarios are the IPPC 1.5 special report10 and the Sixth Assessment Report.11 SP1.5 forecasts a range of 0 to 10 Gt of CO2 sequestered per year by BECCS for 2050, with a median of 5 Gt of CO2.
+For AR6 WGIII, different pathways predict a CO2 mitigation potential of between 0.5 and 11 Gt of CO2.12 change is that they enable negative emissions to be achieved.
+This means that the process stores more CO2 than is emitted.13 Through photosynthesis, the plant captures carbon dioxide from the atmosphere.
+Then, when the biomass is transformed, by combustion or fermentation for example, the CO2 emanating from the process is recovered and permanently stored underground instead of being released into the atmosphere.